jon-jacky/Piety/scripts/README.md

 - **run_writers.py**: Uses *piety.run* with a console *Session*
   instance to run the three jobs created by *tasks*, concurrently with the two writer tasks created by *writers*.

+- **tasks.py**: Makes a console *Session* instance with three jobs: a Python shell, a line editor, and a display editor.
+Makes all three jobs with *job*.
+Runs the session in a *while* loop.

 - **writers.py**: Creates writer tasks used by the *embedded.py* and *run_writers.py* scripts.